UoYCS-plasma/GP2/gettingstarted.md

 - **-l** - Specify directory of lib source files.
 - **-o** - Specify directory for generated code and program output.

 For a more concise command, you can download this [bash file](https://github.com/UoYCS-plasma/GP2/blob/master/Compiler/Bash%20Files/gp2docker).
+You may need to make the bash file executable with ``chmod u+x gp2docker``.

 ## Installation via Make